 The whole brief stands or falls on this one classifier.
 Get it wrong and you ship noise.

 Distinguishing a decision from a discussion is the load-bearing problem.
 Get it wrong in either direction and the brief loses trust within a week.
 Over-extract and engineers learn to ignore the decision section.
-Under-extract and decision drift survives the handoff and the brief was theater.
+Under-extract and decision drift survives the handoff.

 A thread where five people debate options and one person eventually says "let's go with B" reads nothing like a tech lead posting "We are switching to Postgres for the session store, effective immediately."
 Both are decisions.
 Only one looks like one.
 The classifier has to handle the spectrum without flattening it.